shaysegev/logger/README.md

 ## Advanced Usages

 The logger library comes with powerful extended abilities.
-Pretty much everything is allowed to be customised, you can even create your own `Log` object which is used by the handlers and log streams, and rename the fields and serialize the data the way you wish to, as long as you follow [its interface](src/Logger/LogInterface.php) (Examples below).
+Pretty much everything is allowed to be customised, you can even create your own `Log` object which is used by the handlers and log streams, and rename the fields and serialize the data the way you wish to.

+Let's start with some basic examples.

 ### Custom Log Levels

-It's possible to add custom log levels dynamically via the `addLogLevel` method, which takes the log level number and the name.
+It's possible to add custom log levels dynamically via the `addLogLevel` method, which takes the log level number and the name (which will be used to invoke it from the `logger` instance).

 It's recommended creating a new class for the custom levels, which can then be passed around the app when needed: